 This means making sure you remove the chemicals for health and safety.
 De-winterizing your RV also means inspecting the pipes, tires, and anything else that could have been damaged during the winter to ensure your safety while on the road.

 First, we’re going to take a look at how to de-winterize your RV’s water system.
 Then we’re going to walk you through a proper spring maintenance check.
 Let’s get started!

-If you properly winterized your RV, you most likely used antifreeze to keep your pipes from freezing and cracking.
+If you properly winterized your RV, you most likely used RV antifreeze to keep your pipes from freezing and cracking.
 First things first, drain the antifreeze from your pipes.
-This is easy to do by opening up your low point water valves.
+This is easy to do by opening up your low-point water valves.

 Reconnect Water Heater

 Most of the time, the RV’s water heater should be bypassed by a set of valves during the winterization process.
 Sometimes the drain valve is left open as well.
 Once the antifreeze has been drained, turn the valves to reconnect the water heater to the main lines.